-Quick backstory on me...
-I grew up in Charlotte, Vermont, a quiet town near Burlington on Lake Champlain.
-My family (M.A., Winslow and Caleb) played outside year-round, skiing in the Green Mountains in the winter and floating on the Lake in the summer.
-Vermont's a great spot to call home!
+A little bit about me...
+I grew up in Charlotte, a quiet town in northern Vermont near Burlington.
+My family (M.A., Winslow, and younger brother Caleb) spent our seasons playing outside, skiing in the Green Mountains in the winter and floating on Lake Champlain in the summer.
+Vermont's a beautiful place to call home!

 I moved down to Boston in 2007 to attend Tufts University, where I studied Human Factors Engineering and worked as a freelance filmmaker & web designer.
-Every winter, I spent my weekends skiing up north with the Tufts Alpine Ski Team.
+Every winter, my weekends were spent up north with the Tufts Alpine Ski Team.

-After graduation, I joined the digital marketing agency Genuine Interactive as a Digital Strategist.
-Combining my experience with user-centered design and digital communication, I helping clients use digital platforms to advance their business objectives.
+After graduating, I joined the digital marketing agency Genuine Interactive in Boston as a Digital Strategist.
+Combining my experience with user-centered design and digital communication, I helped our clients use digital platforms to advance their business objectives.

-In 2013, I went back to freelancing, opening up more time to ski, coach ski racing, and find projects that I was passionate about.
-Sure enough in 2014, I met a brand new company called Kinematiq in the offices of Techstars Boston.
-The team was building an accelerometers to score action sports - sounded promising!
+In 2013, I started freelancing, opening up more time to ski, coach ski racing, and find projects I was passionate about.
+Sure enough, in 2014 I met a brand new company called Kinematiq in the offices of Techstars Boston.
+The team was building new piece of hardware that could clip onto sports equipment and build a game around the data... sounded promising!

 Kinematiq became WOO Sports and I became their digital strategist and visual storyteller.
-Today, the company is focused on multiple action sports, building global communities and games using a simple sensor that attaches right to the athlete's board - the “WOO"!
+Today, the company is building games for kiteboarders, wakeboarders, skiers and snowboarders using the "WOO"!

 Outside of work, I love experimenting with new things, spending time in the wilderness, and capturing stories along the way!